Nancy Tobler | Data Analyst, MLM Compensation Consulting

-There are many factors that contribute to the success or failure of direct selling companies.
-The compensation plan is one of the biggest.
-The companies who achieve long-term success have a sound plan.
-Plans that are not well designed and consequently fail to motivate distributors can become a brick wall to company growth.
-The fact of the matter is few companies seem to really grasp the art of compensation.
+Compensation plan payout is one of the biggest factors that contributes to the success or failure of a direct selling company.
+The companies who achieve long-term success have a sound plan that pays the right people.
+Plans that are not well designed fail to motivate distributors and ultimately stall company growth.
+The unfortunate fact of the matter is few companies seem to really grasp the art of compensation.
 To create the best, custom compensation plan for your company, you need to understand the foundation principles.
-Let’s talk about the basic principles of success common to virtually all successful compensation plans.
+You need to understand how your compensation plan pays out.
+Let’s talk about the basic principles of common to virtually all successful compensation plans.

 The pricing methodology of a company’s product line has a lot to do with its payout.
 There are a lot of pricing-related issues that you need to consider and decisions that you need to make.
 All the characteristics of the compensation plan flow from these decisions.